 Florida Anti-Trust Claims Lawyers

-For over four decades, the legal team at Podhurst Orseck has focused exclusively on trial and appellate litigation, including anti-trust litigation.
+For over five decades, the legal team at Podhurst Orseck has focused primarily on trial and appellate litigation, including anti-trust litigation.
 We have handled hearings, trials and appeals in federal and state courts, as well as before administrative law judges at the Federal Trade Commission and a number of regulatory agencies.
 We represent clients in a broad spectrum of antitrust matters, including:

 - Cartels and collusion